-Jump 6 is the grade 6 youth group that meets twice a month on Mondays from 6:30-8:30pm in West Court.
+Jump 6 is the grade 6 youth group that meets twice a month on Mondays from 6:30-8:00pm at the Downes Road campus in West Court.
 This is a time for youth to come and hang out, play games, and learn about living your life for Jesus.
 Jump 6 is a safe and open environment in which the students are encouraged to bring their friends to hear God’s word.

 Register for Jump 6 by filling out this Student Registration.

 CORE GROUPS THIS WEEK!!
 Click here to see where you are meeting.
 If you are not in a Core Group, contact Pastor Dan and he will assign you to one.

 Vertical Edge is for students in grades 7 & 8.
 The Vertical Edge Youth Nights are Tuesday nights in West Court from 7:00-9:00pm.
 They are a time when students come together for activities, friends, food, and community with awesome leaders.
 It is a safe time when you can ask questions about God, life and anything else!
 It is a time when we worship Our Saviour, Jesus Christ through music, prayer and God’s Word (the Bible).

 Register for Vertical Edge by filling out this Student Registration.

 Grades 7 & 8 parents subscribe to our newsletter here: